PAL-Net: A Point-Wise CNN with Patch-Attention for 3D Facial Landmark Localization: Introduction

-Recent studies have investigated the application of machine learning (ML) and deep learning (DL) techniques for 3D facial landmark localization.
-Since Pseudo Landmarks are algorithmically determined, these landmarks exhibit high consistency with minimal variability.
-Consequently, most studies on facial landmark localization develop their models using these landmarks, as their consistency often leads to improved results. \parencite{creusot2013machine} used machine learning to annotate 14 facial landmarks on 3D models by manually extracting features such as vector normals, neighboring point data, and principal curvatures.
-Their approach, combining offline training and online detection, achieved prediction errors ranging from 2.5 to 10 mm on non-anatomical landmarks. \parencite{o2019extending} demonstrated the feasibility of adapting 2D methods to 3D facial landmark localization by extending Convolutional Pose Machines (CPMs) \parencite{wei2016convolutional} for 3D facial landmark localization, by refining heat-maps using PointNet++ \parencite{qi2017pointnet++} architecture.
-Their approach demonstrates the feasibility of extending 2D methods to 3D facial landmark localization. \parencite{paulsen2018multi} achieved a localization error of 2.42mm using a multi-view approach for facial landmark identification on the BU-3DFE datasets \parencite{yin20063d}, comprising 83 non- anatomical facial landmarks.
+To address the need for efficiency and robustness, recent studies have investigated the application of machine learning (ML) and deep learning (DL) techniques specifically for landmark localization.
+Since pseudo-landmarks are algorithmically determined, they exhibit high consistency with minimal variability; therefore, most studies on facial landmark localization develop their models using these landmarks, as their consistency often leads to improved results. \citet{creusot2013machine} used machine learning to annotate 14 facial landmarks on 3D models by manually extracting features such as vector normals, neighboring point data, and principal curvatures.
+Their approach, combining offline training and online detection, achieved prediction errors ranging from 2.5 to 10 mm on non-anatomical landmarks. \citet{o2019extending} demonstrated the feasibility of adapting 2D methods to 3D facial landmark localization by extending Convolutional Pose Machines (CPMs) \citep{wei2016convolutional} for 3D facial landmark localization, by refining heat-maps using PointNet++ \citep{qi2017pointnet++} architecture.
+Their approach demonstrates the feasibility of extending 2D methods to 3D facial landmark localization. \citet{paulsen_multi-view_2019} achieved a localization error of 2.42mm using a multi-view approach for facial landmark identification on the BU-3DFE datasets \citep{yin20063d}, comprising 83 non-anatomical facial landmarks.
 Although the results are very accurate, the methodology requires significantly high computational power.
-It involves rendering the 3D facial model from multiple views, generating multiple 2D images of the face, and applying 2D methods for facial landmark localization. \parencite{wang2022learning} used Graph Convolutional Networks (GCN) with PAConv \parencite{xu2021paconv} for 3D facial landmark localization, learning self-attention and refining affine transformations.
-The method achieved a 2mm localization error, outperforming others on the same dataset. \parencite{burger20242s} employs a two-stage stratified graph convolutional network model for facial landmark detection on 3D data(2S-SGCN).
+It involves rendering the 3D facial model from multiple views, generating multiple 2D images of the face, and applying 2D methods for facial landmark localization. \citet{wang2022learning} used Graph Convolutional Networks (GCN) with PAConv \citep{xu2021paconv} for 3D facial landmark localization, learning self-attention, and refining affine transformations.
+Their method achieved a 2mm localization error, outperforming others on the same dataset. \citet{burger20242s} employed a two-stage stratified graph convolutional network model for facial landmark detection on 3D data(2S-SGCN).
 The first stage uses a stratified graph convolutional network (SGCN) to detect landmark regions by combining global and local graph representations.
 The second stage refines these predictions with the MSE-over-mesh method to accurately locate landmarks directly on the mesh.
-This approach, while being computationally efficient, achieves an average localization accuracy of approximately 0.371mm on 3D scans from the FaceScape dataset.
+This approach, while being computationally efficient, achieves an average localization accuracy of approximately 0.371mm on 3D scans from the FaceScape dataset \citep{yang2020facescape}.